heartandhandstraining/blog/_posts/2019-09-11-Still-Enjoying-IT-of-All-Kinds.md

 It is not easy to simultaneously work on networking AND programming skills (not to mention keep up with nursing CEUs), BUT I enjoy both, they fit together nicely, and it seems being able to do both is the new wave anyway!
-Though I have not been the primary "bread-winner" most of my adult (the married portion of it, anyway) life, my Daddy taught me to be always prepared to do soddd, in a job I want (hopefully).
+Though I have not been the primary "bread-winner" most of my adult (the married portion of it, anyway) life, my Daddy taught me to be always prepared to do be the "bread-winner", in needed, in a job I want (hopefully).
 Mostly, I just love learning, doing, and making progress!